Main Stage

 To make harmonica practice fun!

 We are a learning site.
 Great music is created here only accidentally!
 The goal is to make practice more fun, not create "perfect" songs.
 Whatever level you are at, and however you play today, that solo will be perfect for our site.
 Practice is more fun because you will know other people will be listening and commenting on your playing.
-It is amazing how motivating a few positive comments can be, and how educational a few well thought out criticizms can be.
+It is amazing how motivating it is to know that your song will be heard, It is amazing how educational a few well thought out criticizms can be, and how motivating those comments can be.

 With that said, some really great music is created here, and many folks go on to join bands or at the very least hold their own with pros in local jams.